 - Cut the tops off two chocolate fingers and placed together on the cake to form a wand – that was the idea anyway!

 - Added stars sparking out of the wand’s tip and then dusted the cake with edible gold glitter.

 This was as good as I remembered it.
 Dense and slightly sticky like good gingerbread, it was totally delicious with a smooth mouth feel and just got better as it got older.
 I bet Hansel and Gretel would have loved it.

 As for the other cakes there that night, I was completely wowed and slunk my pitiful effort into a corner out of sight.

 Organised by the indefatigable Ellie and hosted by the Woods Cafe, the evening was great fun.
 There were some familiar faces from my first CCC and many new ones.
 I was especially delighted to meet a We Should Cocoa regular, the Hungry Hinny, who made a most spectacular castle – a chocolate and raspberry Rapunzel one to boot!
-My picture wasn’t that great, but you can see it on her blog.
+My picture wasn’t that great, but you can see it on Nat’s blog.
 We ate far too much delicious cake and got to take a plateful home with us again – what a wonderful way to spend an evening.

 |Little Red Riding Hood|